Is German hard to learn? That’s certainly its reputation.

 One of the biggest stereotypes about the German language involves its pronunciation.
 Doesn’t it just sound so harsh, angry and exotic?

 Well, German does have several sounds that don’t exist in English.
-Chief among them might be the two “ch” sounds and that French-sounding “r” that really have no equivalent in either American or British English.
+Chief among them might be the two “ch” sounds and that French-sounding “r” (discussed in the video below) that really have no equivalent in either American or British English.

 But with a bit of training, you can master a German accent and feel those sounds roll off your tongue effortlessly.